The Integer-valued Moving-Average Random Field: Special Cases of INMA Random Fields

-The next group of special cases refers to the possible dependence of those thinnings that are applied to the same innovation~$\varepsilon_{s,t}$.
+The next group of special cases refers to the possible dependence of those thinnings that are applied to the same innovation~$\varepsilon_{s,t}$ (recall that the marginal properties discussed in Section~\ref{section: Marginal Properties of INMA Random Fields} are not affected by such dependencies).
 The subsequent discussion is inspired by that of the time-series case in \citet{weiss08}, where the~$\varepsilon_{s,t}$ are understood as expressing the size of some kind of ``population'' at point $(s,t)$.
 A binomial thinning applied to~$\varepsilon_{s,t}$ is then understood as the outcome of some random Bernoulli experiment being applied to the individuals of the $(s,t)$\textsuperscript{th} population (``generation~$(s,t)$''), namely as the number of individuals being ``successful'' within this experiment.
 Then, different experimental scenarios lead to different cross-dependencies between the thinnings being applied to~$\varepsilon_{s,t}$, i.e., to different cross-dependencies within~$\bfY_{s,t}$ and~$\bfZ_{s,t;r}$, respectively.
 In \citet[Appendix~B]{weiss08}, altogether four such scenarios are discussed for the time-series case, where the following two cases extend naturally to random fields.

 \begin{example} In accordance to the \emph{independence model} for the classical INMA($q$) process in \citet{weiss08}, which was originally proposed by \cite{mckenzie88}, our first special case assumes that the components of $\bfZ_{s,t;r}$ are mutually independent, i.e., the aforementioned experiment is applied to the individuals of generation~$(s,t)$ each location $(s+i,t+j)$ anew, $i=0,\ldots,q_1$ and $j=0,\ldots,q_2$.
 In this case,